Confidentiality of Information

 ETS recognizes your right to control the information about you that is stored by ETS.
 Its policies are designed to safeguard your information from unauthorized disclosure.
 Your score report is intended only for you and for your designated score recipients.
 However, background information as noted on the registration form is reported to some states and institutions.
 To protect your right to control the distribution of your scores, reports will be released only at your specific written request and only to ETS-approved score recipients.
 Every recipient must be specified by you in writing on one of the designated forms or in correspondence.
 ETS will not release your scores at the request of institutions or agencies except:

-- for use in research studies approved by The Praxis Series® program and that preserve your anonymity
+- for use in research studies approved by the Praxis® program and that preserve your anonymity

 - when information is required under compulsion of legal processes